What Does it Take to Be a Foundry Mold and Coremaker?

 - CNC Software Mastercam

-Are there Foundry Mold and Coremakers education requirements?
+Where Foundry Mold and Coremakers Are Employed

-Where do Foundry Mold and Coremakers Work?
+Foundry Mold and Coremakers work in the following industries:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain